CRC- P Research Grant for Kapunda In-Situ Gold and Copper Recovery Trial

 All this research will link into environmental impacts, including the water table.

-Advanced geophysics and 3D computer modelling by University of Adelaide will enable the researchers to measure water flows within the existing fractured rock.
+Advanced geophysics and 3D computer modelling by University of Adelaide will enable the researchers to measure lixiviant and water flows within the existing fractured rock (natural and past mining).

-CSIRO Land & Water will undertake baseline environmental studies then utilising these measurements to apply them to formulating risk management strategies.
-CSIRO Land & Water will also undertake social studies of what are the core values of a mining heritage community and how these values relate to the application of modern mining techniques.
+CSIRO Land & Water have undertaken social studies of what are the core values of a mining heritage community and how these values relate to the application of modern mining techniques.
+Completed - See published paper

-CSIRO Minerals with Mining3 will analyse for the best environmentally friendly solution that will extract economical amounts of copper without affecting the water table.
+CSIRO Minerals with Mining3 are analysing for the best environmentally friendly solution that will extract economical amounts of copper without affecting the water table.

 More about EnviroCopper